ibrahimelbatout/DS-Geospatial-Analysis/README.md

 Each folder contains code specific to the analysis of Gaza, the West Bank, and the combined regions.
 You can run the Jupyter notebooks or Python scripts independently:

+Acknowledgments

+This project was inspired by Milan Janosov and driven by a desire to use data science for meaningful causes.
+The visualization serves as a stark reminder of the tragic events in Palestine, with red lines representing the bloodshed on the ground.

 ```bash
 cd gaza
 jupyter notebook gaza_analysis.ipynb